m-trivedi/m-trivedi/README.md

 # Hey!
-I'm Mihir Trivedi!👋
+I'm Mihir Trivedi! 😄

 ### About Me
 - I'm a Sophomore at the University of Wisconsin - Madison majoring in Computer Sciences.